 What journals are included in this service?

-The highest level of service is provided to authors submitting to and transferring between Nature-titled journals (Nature, Nature Portfolio Journals and Nature Communications) and with Communications Biology, Communications Chemistry, Communications Physics, Communications Materials, Communications Earth & Environment, Communications Medicine and Communications Engineering.
-A selection of academic partner journals, including the Nature Partner Journals, also provides their authors with access to our manuscript transfer facility.
+The highest level of service is provided to authors submitting to and transferring between Nature-titled journals (Nature, Nature Portfolio Journals and Nature Communications) and the Communications journals.
+A selection of academic partner journals, including the npj Series, also provides their authors with access to our manuscript transfer facility.
 Scientific Reports is available as a potential receiving journal for all authors using the transfer facility.

 What is transferred?